Ensembl/ensembl-hive/docs/creating_pipelines/dataflow_targets.rst

 Conditional dataflows
 =====================

-eHive provides a mechanism to filter Dataflow events.
+eHive provides a mechanism to filter dataflow events.
 It allows mapping a given branch number to some targets on certain conditions.

 The filtering happens based on the values of the parameters.
 It uses a